tytydraco/yessleep/out/The_branch_knocked_at_my_window_three_times_too_many_last_night_and_it_wont_stop_whispering_to_me.md

 "This fuckin' thing!"
 I roar, hitting the bark with clenched fists; its jagged shards scratching into me.
 "This big fuckin' thing!
 You can't see it?!"

-"Look, man, I gave not even ten seeds.
+"Look, man, I gave you not even ten seeds.
 You shouldn't be seeing anything!
 If you're messin', it ain't funny."

 "I'm not!
 Look!
 Look- "